SQL

 Django

-To start you’ll need a Django project with psycopg and django-paradedb installed.
+To start you’ll need a Django project with Psycopg and django-paradedb installed.
 Run the following to create one:In We can now add a model for ParadeDB’s built-in test table and BM25 index:Run the migrations to create the table and index:Now, open a Python shell with You’re all set!
 Try running some queries in your Python shell.

 myproject/settings.py, add 'django.contrib.postgres' and 'myapp' to INSTALLED_APPS.
 Then, configure DATABASES["default"] to point to Postgres:myproject/settings.py